 He took a deep breath, the smoke ran out of his mouth at ”A few months”, he blew his lung empty and went on, “She found a job as a secretary for a doctor, and we moved out.
 The whole thing went well for a while, then we got older and then the money wasn’t good enough again”

 His voice got serious, “She met someone who gave her a helping hand”. Ätz shook his hand from himself as if he wanted to shake the guy out of his thoughts.

 “I was outside this country once in my life.
 We went to the sea for three days, just the three of us, in the summer before I went to school”

 “A pussy wanker who’ll hopefully never come under my eyes again”

-Soon after I had the money together so I wouldn’t have to live on a couch anymore.
+Soon after I had the money together, so I wouldn’t have to live on a couch anymore.
 I moved into a small apartment.
-I had a kitchen-living-bedroom combination, in this room one could go once around the corner and had seen almost everything.
+I had a kitchen-living-bedroom combination, in this room, one could go once around the corner and had seen almost everything.
 There was a bath.
 I had a balcony, too.
 There was a fly screen fixed on the inside of the glass door.
 It reminded me of the one from my childhood.
-Passed the fly screen to the garden.
+Passed the fly screen was the way to the garden.

 Previous Chapter: Profitable business opportunity

 – First Chapter: The Romans Would Have Eaten Fries